issalab/mkturk/public/mkturk/readme.md

 HeadsupDisplayFraction (default = 0 --> top of screen not used to display stats): Vertical fraction of screen to use for displaying task stats and device outputs such as RFID detection.
 If not specified, default is 0%.
 Headsup Display uses a black background.

 Photodiode (default = 1 --> flash alternating square): Photodiode == 1 leads to display of alternating white/black square in bottom right corner of canvas.
-If there are multiple clips, then every other clip is coded using light gray/dark gray (e.g., clip 1 will be white/black alternation in frame flips while clip 2 will be light gray/dark gray alternation in frame flips).
-If TASK.Photodiode is not specified, then will not display the flickering photodiode square.
+For the Blank taskscreens intervening between sample/test/choice renders (i.e., TASK.SamplePRE or TASK.SampleOFF or TASK.TestOff > 0), light gray/dark gray is used (e.g., light gray/dark gray, 0.2 & 0.8 or 51 & 204, alternation in frame flips where the first frame is light and the second is dark).
+When taskscreen is not Blank, the square will alternate between full white and full black (0.0 & 1.0 or 0 & 255; first frame is white).

 THREEJScameraFOV (default = 45 degrees): Sets the default size of the viewing angle of the camera in degrees which is how big the canvas corresponds to in 3js units which ultimately is how much of the screen in inches the scene will occupy (note that we always use a square for the retina, aspectratio=1 in setupCanvas hardcoded).
 If not specified, then cameraFOV=45 is used.
 Combined with THREEJScameraZDist, this sets the size of the canvas at the z=0 plane in the viewing frustrum which is ultimately what is projected onto the camera's retina (which will be the physical screen).
 This 2D projection size determines the size of retina so that when camera FOV or ZDist are changed in the scene file from this default, the retina (ie, 2D projection onto a physical array which in our case is the device screen) is still this default size but now has a different projection (if you move closer in zdist, things will get larger on your fixed size retina).
 See this pull request for further description and diagram: https://github.com/issalab/mkturk/pull/38